sabourke/prefactor-1/docs/source/target.rst

 ``gsmcal_step``        ``phase``              ``tec``
 ====================== ====================== ===========================

-In case of **LBA** observations, by default the full phase solutions from the calibrator are applied, as it is assumed that the calibrator is observed simultaneously with the target.
+In the case of **LBA** observations, by default the full phase solutions from the calibrator are applied, as it is assumed that the calibrator is observed simultaneously with the target.

 Differences between production and user versions
 ------------------------------------------------